wiedehopf/combine1090/README.md

 sudo apt install -y dump1090-fa
 ```

 You should now have the map available at the IP-address of your pi:
 http://IP-address/dump1090-fa/

-Changing the gain and adding a location for dump1090-fa:
+#### configuring dump1090-fa gain

 Open the configuration file:
 ```
 sudo nano /etc/default/dump1090-fa
 ```

-In this line: `RECEIVER_OPTIONS="--device-index 0 --gain -10 --ppm 0 --net-bo-port 30005"`
+In this line:

+`RECEIVER_OPTIONS="--device-index 0 --gain -10 --ppm 0 --net-bo-port 30005"`

-You can change the number after gain, -10 is the maximum, 49 is the next lower value you can try.
+change the number after gain, -10 is the maximum, 49 is the next lower value you can try.
 (further advice which gain to use: https://discussions.flightaware.com/t/thoughts-on-optimizing-gain/44482/2)

 Available gain settings: